dsuarezv/GearSolver/readme.md

 ## Building

 Open the solution in Visual Studio (I used 2013) and build.
-Alternatively,
+Alternatively, use msbuild:

+    msbuild CycloidGenerator.sln